 For all the above reasons, Ruby does not compile automatically, cleanly and efficiently to WASM at this state of development yet.

-Hopefully this article has provided you with a useful brief insight into what’s the current state of WebAssembly in connection with Ruby language and where WebAssembly is heading in the future.
-Ruby traditionally has a comprehensive ecosystem of tools dependent on a Unix-like environment, compiler toolchain, standard libraries.
+Hopefully, this article has provided you with useful insights into what the current state of WebAssembly is in relation to the Ruby language, and where WebAssembly will be headed in the future.